How to drive a canal boat

 Line up your canal boat – in this sense, canal boats are not like cars or vehicles you drive on the road.
 When driving a canal boat, it’s important to line up the back of your boat as well as the front – as if you’re attempting to turn into a narrow gap, there’ll be a risk of your boat hitting the bank or a wall if the back of the boat is not lined up correctly.

-Using a tiller – the tiller, a mechanism to assist with steering on canal boats, is your trusted companion when steering canal boats and in particular, changing direction.
-The tiller controls the position of the back of the boat, so moves the stern to the direction you’d want it to go in.
+Using a tiller – the tiller, a mechanism to assist with steering on canal boats is your trusted companion when steering canal boats and in particular, changing direction.
+The tiller controls the position of the back of the boat, so moves the stern in the direction you’d want it to go in.
 Also, it’s important to ensure that passengers are not standing or sitting in the way of the tiller as you’ll need to be able to move this easily.

 How to reverse a narrowboat